I/O Device Driver

 Consider the CPU as the SPI Main and the SD card device as the SPI Sub.
 Both sides have four hardware pins, and their functionalities are described below.

-• Chip Select (CS) resets the SD card before starting to use it.
+- Chip Select (CS) resets the SD card before use.

-• Main In Sub Out (MISO) is used by the SD card to send bytes to the CPU.
+- Main In Sub Out (MISO) is the SD card's interface for sending bytes to the CPU.

-Similar to UART, the CPU provides memory-mapped I/O regions for communicating with the SD card through SPI.
-Different from UART, the SPI Main and SPI Sub exchange bytes during communication.
+As with UART, the CPU provides memory-mapped I/O regions for communicating with the SD card via SPI.
+Different from UART, the SPI Main and Sub exchange bytes synchronously during communication.
 The code below explains how it works.

 static char spi_exchange(char byte) {